Governance Accounts

 3.4 Governance Effectiveness

-Governance accounts should move beyond simple inventories to support assessment of governance effectiveness.
-This dimension is particularly important but methodologically challenging--methods for measuring governance effectiveness in ocean contexts are still developing.
-As an emerging area, practitioners may initially focus on compiling the descriptive accounts of institutions, legal frameworks, and policy instruments described in Sections 3.1--3.3 before attempting quantitative effectiveness assessment.
-As methodological frameworks mature and data availability improves, more systematic effectiveness measurement should become feasible.
+Standardized methods for measuring governance effectiveness in ocean contexts are still developing.
+Practitioners should begin with the descriptive accounts in Sections 3.1--3.3 and introduce quantitative effectiveness measures as methods and data permit.
 The practical entry points described below represent what practitioners can realistically compile with currently available methods and data.

 3.4.1 SDG 16 and institutional effectiveness